 On September 13, 2014, with the approval of Archbishop J. Michael Miller, CSB, the CPC Board of Governors voted to change the college's name from Redeemer Pacific College to Catholic Pacific College, and on June 3, 2015, the name change became official.
 The chamber choir, student association, and Knights' council were also rebranded as the Catholic Pacific Chamber Choir, the Catholic Pacific Student Association, and the Catholic Pacific Council of the Knights of Columbus.
 In September 2015, the Archbishop himself joined CPC's Board of Governors.

 On October 20, 2015, PCTIA approved a satellite campus for CPC in Walnut Grove at the St. Nicholas Parish Centre, 20675 - 87 Avenue, Langley, BC.
-The new Walnut Grove Campus will be hosting the Liberal Arts Diploma program.
-Sections of TWU courses will continue to be offered at the Glover Road Campus location.
+The Walnut Grove Campus hosted the Liberal Arts Diploma program until April 2018.
+Through that time, sections of TWU courses have continued to be offered at the Glover Road Campus location.

 Catholic Pacific College is a member of the Cardinal Newman Society and is listed in the society's "The Newman Guide to Choosing a Catholic College" as a recommended faithful Catholic college.
 CPC follows the directives of the Magisterium of the Church in relation to Catholic post-secondary education, including St. John Paul II's encyclical Ex Corde Ecclesiae.